 11. Do we allow ourselves to be persuaded to compromise our faith because of pressure from our peers?

-12. Do we deny Christ subtilty in moments when we’re around people who don’t share our faith?
+12. Do we subtly deny Christ in moments when we’re around people who don’t share our faith?

-13. The only thing these Christians who possibly died in this amphitheater here in Beth-Shean would have had to do to save their lives, and not be shredded to pieces by the wild beast, was to deny Christ.
+13. The only thing these Christians who died in this amphitheater here in Beth-Shean would have had to do to save their lives and not be shredded to pieces by the wild beast was to deny Christ.

 14. But they didn’t, and today they have a special reward in heaven for being a martyr.